Skip Navigation

 Science, technology, engineering, and medical industries are some of the fastest growing industries in the world.
 The goal of the science department is to prepare students for careers in these industries so students can chart a course for the future and shape tomorrow's world.
 Our instructors will challenge students to understand the biological and physical concepts in a world created by God, and empower them to take action to make this world a better place.

-Our diverse curriculum allows students to pursue their interests, prepare for college, and become future leaders in the the medical and engineering fields.
+Our diverse curriculum allows students to pursue their interests, prepare for college, and become future leaders in the medical and engineering fields.
 In all of our courses, students will be asked to examine their faith in response to ethical issues facing our society today.
-For those who desire more academic rigor, we offer Honors, AP, and Dual credit courses.
+For those who desire more academic rigor, we offer Honors, AP®, and Dual credit courses.

 SCIENCE CURRICULUM